jrutter/100daysofcode/log.md

 ### Day 013: January 12
 **Today's Progress**: Cleaned up Navigation, Added Font-awesome, Logged into DB via Shell

 **Thoughts:** Up at 6:00am today, will be tired tonight - but it's worth it for a little coding.
-Making some good progress now, finished up the navigation.
+Making some good progress now, finished up the navigation, cleaned up routes.
 I added font-awesome and was able to finally log into the DB shell to clean up the records.
 I will start the authentication module next, that should be fun!

 Twitter: 1476 followers +1